andromeda/lya/README.md

 #### How to Use Lya?

-Then, add lya _as  a first import at the top-level  file_ in your project---that is,  almost always  Lya  has to  be  the first  package to  be  loaded.
+Then, add lya _as  a first import at the top-level  file_ in your project—that is,  almost always  Lya  has to  be  the first  package to  be  loaded.
 One  can configure  several parameters,  including  use  any of  the  predefined list  of analyses.
 For example: